MeGurre666/MeGurre666/README.md

-I do some shit sometimes
+I do shit but only sometimes